Krk (town)

-Characteristics
+Krk is the main settlement of the island of Krk, west Croatia.
+The town shares its name with the island of Krk, which is derived from the Latin name for the island, Curictarum.

+History

 It is located on the southwest coast of the island and is the historical seat of the Roman Catholic Diocese of Krk.

 The city is ancient, being among the oldest in the Adriatic Sea.
 It has been continuously inhabited since ancient times including the Illyrians and later the Romans, and was once part of the Byzantine Theme Dalmatia after the Western Roman Empire had fallen to the barbarians.

-Roman ruins can be seen today in some parts of the town, for example mosaics in the houses.
 The city had also preserved many medieval fortifications, including Frankopan Castle close to the Kamplin park, and part of the city walls built during the five centuries when the Republic of Venice ruled the city.

+Roman ruins can be seen today in some parts of the town, for example mosaics in some houses.
+A temple to the Roman goddess Venus was discovered near the small gate (mala vrata) in the old city.
+This is the only temple dedicated to the goddess Venus to be found on the eastern side of the Adriatic and it dates back to 1st century BC.
+It's unique in that approval from the emperor’s family itself was needed before building could commence for such a statue to be built.
+The temple is located within a shop just inside of the small gate.

 The main square of the old city is called Kamplin: which is derived from the Latin word "campus", meaning field.
 During Roman times, a training area was located here close to the thermal Roman spas.
 The remnants of the temple columns at the square gives witness to a large building from Roman times.

 In the 13th century one of the "cadet branches" of the aristocratic Italian Frangipani family settled in the city and gave rise to the Croatian family of the Frankopan.
 Krk was the last Croatian island to be occupied by the Venetians.
 Krk and surrounding area were known for large use of glagoljica.
 In the 19th century the city was center of the Illyrian movement.